khoapn102/spm_project/Readme.txt

 ------------------- *** -------------------

+Note: This is a Maven-based project, so make sure you install Maven first to run the code properly

 PART 2: Import the source code of Project
-_ Run the NetBeanIDE
+_ Run the NetBeans IDE
-_ Select meny File\Open...
+_ Select menu File\Open...
 _ Link to the folder 'WebProj' of Project source code _ Then click OK.
-NetBeanIDE will automatically add the project source code _ Edit the username and password of MySQL at line 18-19 _ Right-click on the Project name (WebProj) select Run option.
+NetBeans IDE will automatically add the project source code _ Edit the username and password of MySQL at line 29-30 in DBConnection.java in dbconnection package _ Right-click on the Project name (WebProj) select Clean and Build option.
+_ Right-click on the Project name (WebProj) select Run option.
 _ The Project will run on the default browser

-This is a test